konvoai/pompeu/README.md

 - `openaiO3` also sets the pace for quality (0.962), correctness (0.992), and Catalan grammar accuracy (0.997).
 - `anthropicClaude45Haiku` now leads completeness (0.895), narrowly beating `openaiGpt4oMini` (0.892).
 - `openaiGpt4o` is the quickest responder at 2.949 seconds per message, comfortably ahead of the next-fastest model.
+- A new scatter plot shows `openaiO3` delivering the best blend of grammar precision and latency, with `gpt51` and `openaiGpt4oMini` close behind.
 - Five models clear the 0.90 overall threshold, but completeness remains the key separator.
 - Models with no recorded scores are omitted from the charts to keep the comparisons clean.